moss-l/bhs-js-testing/boolean-simplification.md

 }
 ```

+That’s pretty simple but that `!` on a parenthesized expression that
+itself has a `!` on one of the expressions is a bit hard to parse.
-Pretty simple but there is one more trick for simplfying Boolean expressions we can use here, called De Morgan’s laws, that say:
+Luckily there’s one more trick for simplfying Boolean expressions we
+can use here, called De Morgan’s laws, that say:

 ```
 !(a || b) is equivalent to !a && !b
 !(a && b) is equivalent to !a || !b
 ```

-I.e. if you have a `!` of a an expression involving an `&&` you can
-move the `!` onto the individual elements and change the `&&` to an
+To apply those to human examples, if I’m neither hungry nor bored, I
+can describe that, in accordance with De Morgan’s first law, either as
+“I’m not hungry or bored” or “I’m not hungry and I’m not bored”.
+And
+according to De Morgan’s second law, if I’m not full *and* sleepy
+that’s the same as saying I’m either not full or I’m not sleepy.
+(Logically I could possibly be neither.
+But if I’m not both, I’m
+definitely not at least one of them.
+Logicians sometimes talk weird
+but they’re not wrong.)

-`||` and vice versa.
-Applying the law we get:
+Applying the second law to our return value we get:

 ```javascript
 function sleep_in(weekday, vacation) {